Internet Governance

 Internet governance is the development and application by governments, the private sector and civil society, in their respective roles, of shared principles, norms, rules, decision-making procedures, and programmes that shape the evolution and use of the Internet.

-Now in 2021, the Internet and its economy have become pervasive in most countries of the world with estimates of over 4 billion users, 1.7 billion websites and roughly a hundred thousand autonomous networks connected.
+The Internet and its economy have become pervasive in most countries of the world with estimates of over 4 billion users, 1.7 billion websites and roughly a hundred thousand autonomous networks connected.
 There are also about 400 million domain names registered and billions of dollars spent daily on e-commerce.
 Given the impact of ICT and the Internet on all aspects of life, issues of governance related to the Internet have engaged the full range of stakeholders including governments, the private sector and civil society.

 With the initiative towards a Caribbean Single Market and Economy (CSME), the Caribbean Community (CARICOM) moved to coordinate regional activities pertaining to ICT development, including those related to the WSIS and in January 2005, the CARICOM Secretariat enlisted the assistance of the Caribbean Telecommunications Union (CTU) to address the issue of Internet Governance for the region.
 Since September 2005 therefore, the CTU has convened and maintained annual meetings of its multi-stakeholder Caribbean Internet Governance Forum (CIGF) and other relevant fora to foster regional progress on these issues.
 These events have served to identify and prioritise IG issues of relevance to the Caribbean and to help build consensus on Caribbean positions for regional guidance and for advocacy in international fora.